gravixlayer/gravixlayer-node/README.md

 const client = new GravixLayer({
-  apiKey: process.env.GRAVIXLAYER_API_KEY, // This is the default and can be omitted
+  apiKey: process.env.GRAVIXLAYER_API_KEY, // This is the default and can be omitted });
-  baseURL: "https://api.gravixlayer.com/v1/inference", // This is the default and can be omitted });

 const completion = await client.chat.completions.create({